MetaMask/snaps/packages/snaps-jest/README.md

 # `@metamask/snaps-jest`

 A [Jest](https://jestjs.io/) preset for end-to-end testing MetaMask Snaps, including a Jest environment, and a set of Jest matchers.
-This package is currently experimental, and the API may change in the future.

 - [Installation](#installation)
 - [Usage](#usage)